sguir/ppgcourse/exercise_BP.md

 The core model allows to perform genome scan for differentiation (covariate free) using the XtX statistics (\~Fst).
 The main advantage of this approach is that explicitly accounts for the covariance structure in population allele frequencies (via estimating) resulting from the demographic history of the populations.

-To run this model (using allele data) you will need:
+To run this model (using read count data) you will need:
 * The number of populations in the analysis (```-npop```)
-* The genotype file (hgdp.geno in ppg_bp_2019/input_data/): the genotypes for each SNP and population.
-In rows, the SNPs ordered according to their physical position on the chromosomes (if possible).
+* The genotype file (hgdp.geno in input folder): the genotypes for each SNP and population.
+In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
 In columns: populations.
-Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile```).
+Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
 * A random number for the seed (in case of needed; ```-seed```)
 * A prefix to name the output (```-outprefix```)